Jodi Smith

-Jodi Michelle Smith (born January 17, 2003) is an American soccer player who plays for Montreal Roses FC in the Northern Super League.
+Jodi Michelle Smith (born January 17, 2003) is an American soccer player.

 Early life

 Smith played youth soccer with Miami Lakes United SC and Team Boca and also participated with the National ODP team.

 College career

 In November 2020, Smith committed to attend Florida Atlantic University to play for the women's soccer team.
 On August 19, 2021, she made her collegiate debut in a match against the Oakland Golden Grizzlies.
 On September 5, 2021, she scored her first collegiate goal in a 2-0 victory over the Troy Trojans.
 At the end of her first season, she was named to the Conference USA All-Freshman Team.
 Ahead of her third season in 2023, she was named to the American Athletic Conference Preseason Watch List.
 In September 2025, she was named the AAC Defensive Player of the Week and at the end of the season was named to the All-AAC Second Team.
 Ahead of her senior season, she was again named to the Preseason Watch List, and was once again named to the All-AAC Second Team at the end of the season.